 More than 30,000 tech luminairies said in an open letter organized by the non-profit Future of Life that all AI labs should immediately pause the training of AI systems more powerful than GPT-4 for at least six months.
 ChatGPT-maker and OpenAI CEO Sam Altman recently appeared before a U.S. senate subcommittee to share – in some ways restate – his concerns and warnings, too.
 (The Canadian Privacy Commissioner has started his own investigation into AI usage.)

-Hopefully, well in advance of some dire predictions of the end of the world due to AI, tools built using it are empowering people to communicate in ways they could not previously.
-Using ChatGPT-like capabilities to generate written text, for example, or job applications.
+Well in advance of the realization of some dire predictions about the end of the world due to AI, tools built using it are empowering people to realize they can communicate in ways they could not previously.
+Using ChatGPT-like capabilities to generate written text, for example, for job applications.

 For anyone uncomfortable writing business or professional correspondence in English, recent immigrants to Canada, for example, folks with dyslexia or other sensory challenges, AI tools that can generate words, sentences, paragraphs and entire documents quickly and easily are not life threatening, but sometimes saving.